oneeve8/kobble-data/content/Tutorial2.md

 ***

-So next I’ll show you how to share your information with others.
+So next I’ll show you how to share your information with others if you have a GitHub account.

 To share a track or channel, simply long tap it,